Eureka Mignon Specialita Review: Should You Buy This Grinder?

 The Specialita is available in many colours, far more than any other brand.
 Basic black, Ferrari red, lime green, pink gold – no matter your kitchen design, there’s a matching grinder.
 Mine is Tiffany Blue.
 The touch screen is an attractive white-on-black display, which looks nice and is very easy on the eyes first thing in the morning.

 The Specialita has a very compact footprint, measuring 12 cm wide by 18 cm deep by 35 cm tall, including the 300 g bean hopper.
+It is slightly smaller than the Mignon XL, but they have the same bean hopper capacity.
 It looks right at home, even in a small condo kitchen, and lives comfortably under upper cupboards, although you’ll probably have to slide it out to refill the bean hopper.
 It weighs 5.6 kilos, so it’s easy to move it around.

 It lacks a tray at the base, so be prepared to wipe the occasional stray grounds from your counter or invest in a little mat to sit under it.
 This is especially true if you’re grinding directly into a portafilter.